 “And then we have the guy who doesn’t have any idea of what to wear, how to wear it, or where to get it.
 He thinks that a great pair of pants will just magically appear in his closet.”

 Every day, the Cayenne app showcases a new item of clothing for purchase.
 If the user likes it, they have the option to buy right then.
 It takes ten seconds, and you can view and purchase the item within the app.
 And, the items of clothing are typically 10-20% off MSRP.

-Most of the clothing comes from small- to medium-sized brands that are looking for more ways to market their business.
+Most of the clothing comes from small-to-medium-sized brands that are looking for more ways to market their products.